-- The sample of a manager's CV below is our Managing Director's CV and shows you how to set out and expertly write a CV for either a manager or a director level position, plus there are also tips to improve your own CV.
+The sample of a manager's CV below, shows you how to set out and expertly write a CV for either a manager or a director level position, plus you'll also find tips to improve your own CV.

-- Please note copyright watermarks are used to protect the CVs included on this website.
-If you use our professional CV writing services these watermarks will not appear on your CV.
+Please note copyright watermarks are used to protect the CVs included on this website.
+If you use a professional CV writing services these watermarks will not appear on your CV.

 How to Improve a Manager's CV

 You might want to pick up our: FREE Report: How to considerably improve your CV.
 You'll find out the crucial mistakes you may be making and how to improve your CV and obtain the interviews that you crave.